WSPTA Membership Database - memberplanet

-- Build a donation option into your member levels: memberplanet allows PTAs to define the membership tiers and prices available to online purchasers.
-One option is to create a special member level that is more expensive than a standard membership, with the explanation given that the special level includes a built-in donation.
+- Build donations into membership levels – This is an approach that does not require an account upgrade, though is a bit more complicated and involved.
+PTAs can create a special member level that is more expensive than a standard membership to collect funds via a built-in donation.
 For example, if a PTA sells a Standard Membership for $10, they can create a second member level called Standard Membership Plus Donation for $20, and then note that members who choose that level receive a standard $10 membership while also donating $10 to the PTA.
-Your PTA treasurer could use memberplanet’s payment reports to sort through donations at the end of each month.
+The PTA treasurer can then use memberplanet’s financial reports to sort through donations each month.

 This is a great question!

 memberplanet uses some terminology different from what we use in PTA, specifically the word “member.”
 The easiest way to approach this is if you treat each instance of “member” as synonymous with “record” or “profile.”
 If the database says you have 50 total members, it means that there are 50 individual records in your database.
 This does not necessarily mean that your PTA is reporting 50 paid memberships.

 To illustrate, here’s a screenshot from a PTA’s Membership Dashboard within memberplanet:

 There are currently 78 total member records in this PTA’s database (21 plus 57).
 The distinction between “active” and “inactive” is a quirk of how the database categorizes information; don’t get too hung up on those.
 Here’s a quick explainer on Active vs. Inactive:

 “Active” member records are individuals who: